abigailsylvie/How-to-Create-an-EC2-Instance-Using-Terraform/README.md

 - [AWS EC2 Documentation](https://docs.aws.amazon.com/ec2/index.html)

 ---
-🚀 **First time using Terraform?** Don't worry!
+**First time using Terraform?** Don't worry!
 This project is a great way to start.
 If you have any questions, feel free to reach out.
-Happy coding! 😊